What is a superseat?

 Want detailed analysis for one of these districts?

-We provide custom district-level reports with persuasion vectors, demographic breakdowns, and message testing results.
+Custom district-level reports with persuasion vectors, demographic breakdowns, and message testing.
+72-hour turnaround.